 With the refreshing new user interface design and new icon, Codekit 2 also brings a bunch of new features under the hood.
 We’ve got our hands on it, and will show you how Codekit 2 can benefit your web development process, making it more efficient.
 Let’s check it out.

-Recommended Reading: A Look Into The Kit Language
+A look Into: The Kit Language

 Codekit is able to automatically reload the page on the browser; so as soon as you make a change within your project files, you will immediately see the result, giving you the experience of live editing.

 But there is one problem in Codekit 1 that I had always encountered.
 If you do not configure the settings properly, you could end up making Codekit refresh the page, including other pages that are not part of your project.